 Supplementary Information

-Appendix S1 Checklist of anthropogenic syntaxa that could be present in the Iberian Atlantic ecoregion according to the literature.
+Appendix S1 Checklist of anthropogenic syntaxa that could be present in the Iberian Atlantic territories according to the literature.
 Syntaxa names are provided as recorded by the original authors of the vegetation plot.
-The file indicates if the presence of the syntaxon in the Iberian Atlantic ecoregion was validated or not by our analysis.
+The file indicates if the presence of the syntaxon in the Iberian Atlantic territories was validated or not by our analysis.

 Appendix S2 Original publications providing the vegetation plots stored in SIVIM and used in our analysis.
+Reference details are provided as they are in the SIVIM database.

+Appendix S3 Description of the 25 alliances present in the anthropogenic vegetation of the northwestern Iberian Peninsula, and correspondence with regionalized level 4 EUNIS habitats.

-Appendix S3 Characteristic species combinations of the anthropogenic vegetation alliances in spreadsheet format, divided into diagnostic, constant, and dominant species.
+Appendix S4 Characteristic species combinations of the anthropogenic vegetation alliances in spreadsheet format, divided into diagnostic, constant and dominant species.
+The values are as follows: Diagnostic species = IndVal multiplied by 100; Constant species = percentage occurrence frequency (constancy); Dominant species = percentage frequency of plots in which the species occurs with a cover larger than 25%.

-Appendix S4 Synthetic description of the 28 alliances present in the Iberian Atlantic anthropogenic vegetation.
+Appendix S5 Synoptic table of the fidelity (phi) of the diagnostic species of the 25 anthropogenic alliances.

-Appendix S5 Revised checklist of vegetation associations described in the regional literature and belonging to the 28 alliances present in the Iberian Atlantic anthropogenic vegetation.
+Appendix S6 Revised checklist of vegetation associations described in the regional literature and belonging to the 25 alliances present in the Iberian Atlantic anthropogenic vegetation.